 The Trustees' holiday gift for Bill Rawson

-The core question here is - why the rush to promote the Interim?
-It would have been easy for the Trustees to gather input from alumni and others for at least a month or so.
+alumni and others for at least a month or so.
 The previous search for a Principal included extensive email outreach plus "alumni get-togethers," in-person gatherings in major cities across the United States.
-Why not at least send out an email to alumni rather than task the GAA Directors?
-If the process brought negative feedback, the Trustees could have started a search committee by the end of the school year and still have plenty of time.
-The previous full search, complete with "alumni get-togethers," took only about seven months.
+Why not at least send out an

-That same GAA Director went on to offer what information he was able to gather to explain this sudden turn of events:
+information he was able to gather to explain this sudden turn of

 Given the problematic way alumni were "polled," how much confidence should their be that this same flawed methodology wasn't also used with the other groups?